 Can you take Adderall if you have Anxiety?

 No, taking Adderall in case of a patient having anxiety is not recommended owing to the fact that it can cause more anxiety symptoms and increases panic attacks.
 Adderall is a stimulant, it keeps us focused and awake.
-And Adderall also decreases the effect of Xanax.
+And Adderall also decreases the effect of Alprazolam.

 Can Adderall calm you down?